mwczapski/Swagger_Codegen_3_Docker_Container/Swagger_Codegen_Docker_Container_for_API-First_Development.md

 The MIT License (MIT)

-Copyright © 2020 Michael Czapski
+Copyright ï¿½ 2020 Michael Czapski

 Rights to Docker (and related), Git (and related), Debian, its packages and libraries, and 3rd party packages and libraries, belong to their respective owners.